Vaisshhh55/InsightAI--Business-Intelligence-Platform/README.md

 | SQLAlchemy | DB helpers |
 | bleach | Input sanitization |

-## Code Explanation
-### `app.py`
-Contains the complete backend:
-- route definitions
-- authentication flows
-- dataset upload and cleaning
-- assistant intent handling
-- report export

-### `clean_dataset(df)`
-- Normalizes columns
-- Removes duplicate/empty rows
-- Parses numeric and datetime fields
-- Imputes missing data
-- Smooths outliers

-### `prepare_analysis(...)`
-- Infers the metric column and date column
-- Computes totals, averages, growth, forecast points, top categories
-- Builds summary narrative and dataset metadata

-### `assistant_reply(...)`
-- Maps dataset fields to common business terms
-- Detects intent from user text
-- Executes analytics queries using Pandas
-- Returns structured answers

-## Testing
-- Run `pytest`
-- Test file: `tests/test_app.py`
-- Focus areas: auth, upload, assistant replies, and admin routes

-## Security
-- Password hashing with Werkzeug
-- Session cookies marked `HttpOnly` and `SameSite=Lax`
-- CSP and security headers enabled
-- Input sanitized by `bleach`
-- JWT support for protected route

-## Frequently Asked Questions
-1. **What does InsightAI do?**
-   Converts raw datasets into business analytics, forecasts, and AI responses.
-2. **Which files can I upload?**
-   CSV, XLS, and XLSX.
-3. **How are passwords secured?**
-   With `werkzeug` hashing.
-4. **Does the AI assistant use external APIs?**
-   No. It uses dataset-driven Pandas calculations.
-5. **Can I deploy this in production?**
-   Yes, with proper environment variables and secure secrets.

 ## Conclusion
 InsightAI provides a unified, developer-friendly solution for dataset-driven business analysis.
 The platform delivers analytics, forecasting, and AI-guided decisions from uploaded datasets, making it suitable for interviews, demos, and business automation.

-Tell me which to do next or say "do all" and I'll continue through the remaining items.